risa-labs-inc/BOSS/README.md

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+## Examples

+The `examples` directory contains example scripts demonstrating how to use various components:

+- `standalone_language_example.py`: Shows how to use the LanguageTaskResolver
+- `evolver_example.py`: Demonstrates the TaskResolverEvolver
+- `file_operations_resolver.py`: Shows how to use the FileOperationsResolver
+- `api_wrapper_example.py`: Demonstrates making API calls with the APIWrapperResolver
+- `error_storage_example.py`: Shows how to store and analyze errors with the ErrorStorageResolver
+- `task_prioritization_example.py`: Shows how to prioritize tasks with the TaskPrioritizationResolver